l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 two voices:

 * *add* adding us a new expense;
-* *transfer funds* to realize a transfer of money from one source to another.
+* *transfer funds* to realize a transfer of money from one source to another;
+* *reports* to show a summary about our tracked accounts and tags.

-If we click on an expense desciption, we'll get its detail:
+If we click on an expense description, we'll get its detail:

 .. image:: images/use-02.svg